beetbox/beets/docs/reference/config.rst

     only in the ``import`` command).
 Turn this off if your terminal doesn't support ANSI colors.

+``timeout``
+    The amount of time that the SQLite library should wait before raising an exception when the database lock is contended.
+This should almost never need to be changed except on very slow systems.
+Defaults to 5.0 (5 seconds).

 You can also configure the directory hierarchy beets uses to store music.
 That uses the ``[paths]`` section instead of the ``[beets]`` section.
 Each string is a `Python template string`_ that can refer to metadata fields (see below for